Code-SorceryLab/Procedural-Graph-Tools/README.md

 # Godot Procedural Graph Generator

 A modular, node-based procedural generation research platform built in Godot 4.
-This tool utilizes a **Controller-Component Architecture**, the **Strategy Pattern**, and the **Command Pattern** to layer various algorithms (Random Walkers, Cellular Automata, Minimum Spanning Trees) for the generation, filtering, and analysis of graph structures.
+This tool utilizes a **Controller-Component Architecture**, the **Strategy Pattern**, and the **Command Pattern** to layer various algorithms (Behavior-Based Walkers, Cellular Automata, Minimum Spanning Trees) for the generation, filtering, and analysis of graph structures.

 It is designed for determinism and traceability, allowing developers to inspect the provenance of every node, experiment with layering destructive and non-destructive algorithms, and safely undo/redo complex operations.